 In addition to caring for young people with cancer, MSK Kids is known for expertise in the diagnosis and treatment of blood and immune disorders that affect children, adolescents, and young adults.
-We are experts in treating conditions such as severe combined immunodeficiency, Fanconi anemia, and sickle cell disease.
-Although they are not cancers, they can be life-threatening if they’re not diagnosed early or left untreated.
+We are experts in treating conditions such as severe combined immunodeficiency, Fanconi anemia, and sickle cell disease, among other noncancerous potentially life- threatening conditions.
 These are generally rare conditions, but our team sees a higher number of them than most hospitals.
 This gives us extensive experience that benefits your child and your family.
 Our doctors have been among the pioneers in treating these illnesses, and today we care for patients who come to us from around the world.

 Our Team Approach

 Your child’s care team works together to create a treatment plan that aims to cure the blood and bone marrow complications of these diseases whenever possible.
 Their plans are also designed to relieve symptoms and improve quality of life.
-Our team includes pediatric hematologist-oncologists, gene therapy experts, nurse practitioners, psychologists, social workers, and patient care coordinators.
-Because pediatric blood disorders can affect multiple organs and organ systems in the body, our hematologists-oncologists work with experts in endocrinology, head and neck oncology, neurology and neuropsychology, cardiology, pulmonology, gynecology, and orthopedics to monitor for any additional health problems.
+Our team includes pediatric hematologist-oncologists, transplant and gene therapy experts, pharmacists, nurse practitioners, psychologists, social workers, and patient care coordinators, among others.
+Because pediatric blood disorders can affect multiple organs and organ systems in the body, our hematologist-oncologists work with experts in genetics/genomics, endocrinology, head and neck oncology, neurology and neuropsychology, cardiology, pulmonology, gynecology, pediatric anesthesia, critical care, and orthopedics to monitor each patient’s health.
 Together, they ensure our patients benefit from the expertise of specialists who have advanced training in multiple areas of medicine.
 We also know that these illnesses can affect children, adults, and families emotionally.
 We provide many services to support all those who walk through our doors.

-There are many types of noncancerous blood disorders.
-At MSK Kids, our team has seen young people with virtually every type of blood disorder.
+There are many types of noncancerous blood, immune, and metabolic disorders.
+At MSK Kids, our team has seen young people with virtually every type.
 That gives us the experience and knowledge to treat them with the greatest level of expertise.

 We care for young patients with: